cheomanigua/webdevdocs/content/git.md

 ## Two-factor authentication

-If you have enabled two-factor authentication in your GitHub account, you must create a Security Key in order to operate from the GitHub repository when using **https** :
+If you have enabled two-factor authentication in your GitHub account, you must create a Security Key in order to operate from the GitHub repository when using **https**.
+The steps belows only need to be performed once.
+The security key will work in any computer you use to connect to your GitHub account, as long as you know what is the security key.

 1. Go to GitHub ➡️ Settings ➡️ Developer settings ➡ Personal access tokens ➡ Generate new token
 2. In the new page that loads, check the **repo** scope checkbox and type a meaningful note in the **note** text box.